Albertchong/Kubernetes-Tutorials/Kubernetes Tutorials 6 - Master Nodes installation.md

 ## Step 13: Repeat all above steps on the other two nodes

-Now you shall also check the haproxy status ann see all green.
+Now you shall also check the haproxy status and see all green.

 <img src="images/5/haproxy_stats.png" height="400">